bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a file name, description, upload date and size

-2. **Download** a file to your computer by clicking on the download icon in the Actions block near the name of the file you want to download.
+2. **Download** a file to your computer by clicking on the download icon in the Actions column near the name of the file you want to download.
 You need only to specify a folder where to store the file to and click the "Save" button.

-3. **Delete** a file by clicking on the corresponding icon in the Actions block near the name of the file you want to delete.
+3. **Delete** a file by clicking on the corresponding icon in the Actions column near the name of the file you want to delete.

 The list of files can be filtered by its name using the search tool above the list.